-- 3. Remove the top cowling and silencer cover/cap.
-Remove the propeller. - 4.
+- 3. Remove the top cowling and propeller. - 4.
 Install the flushing attachment over the cooling water inlet.

 Do not run the engine without supplying it with cooling water.
 Either the engine water pump will be damaged or the engine will be damaged from overheating.
 Before starting the engine, be sure to supply water to the cooling water passages.